Aviation > Certificates and Programs

 Aircraft Dispatch Program Back to top

-Vaughn College, in collaboration with ATAC, offers a program that enables students to sit for the exam for the Federal Aviation Administration's (FAA) Aircraft Dispatch certificate.
+Vaughn College offers a program that enables students to sit for the exam for the Federal Aviation Administration's (FAA) Aircraft Dispatch certificate.
 Aircraft dispatchers share with pilots the ultimate responsibility for a flight's commencement and completion.
 This 12-credit program prepares individuals to fill these important positions and also can be applied toward a bachelor degree in aircraft operations, airport management and general management at Vaughn.